-- There are several mechanisms that elevate lactate. - Recommendation to monitor lactate testing in EGDT has markedly increased test usage. - Lactate is becoming a marker for overall mitochondrial damage. - When to measure and how to interpret? - Well established for peds open-heart, ECMO, sepsis, triage in ED. - Increased usage in adult open-heart surgery.
+- Mechanisms for elevated lactate are being clarified. - Recommendation of lactate testing in EGDT has markedly increased test usage. - Lactate is becoming a marker for overall mitochondrial damage. - When to measure and how to interpret? - Well established for peds open-heart and ECMO. - Becoming established for sepsis, triage in ED, and adult open-heart surgery.